Empowering Families. Expanding Educational Choices.

 How do ESAs work in Iowa?

-Parents who enroll their eligible children in an accredited private school will receive $7,826 per child for the 2023- 2024 school year.
+Parents who enroll their eligible children in an accredited private school will receive approximately $7,800 per child per school year.
 Funds are deposited into the student’s ESA (managed by a state contractor) yearly and the parent pays the school through an app.
 Funds remain available until the student graduates high school or turns 20.
 The remaining balance is returned to the state general fund.
 During the 2023-2024 school year, 16,757 students used a Students First ESA to attend an accredited nonpublic school in Iowa as of the October 1 certified enrollment date (Iowa Department of Education, 2024).

 Who is eligible?